 Tibet had a dual and therefore a complex system of currency units.
 One was imported from Nepal and known as Tibetan tangka.
 The other was imported from China and its basic unit was called Tibet srang.
 Both tangka and srang were circulated concurrently from about 1640 to 1959.
 Presently Tibet’s legal tender is Chinese Renminbi.

-More detailed information on Tibetan Authority Coins just a few clicks away.
+More detailed information on Tibet coins just a few clicks away.
 Happy browsing!